 There are many more calibers out there that can be discussed.
 For example, you could choose a 7.62x39mm over the 5.56x45mm NATO, the .308 Winchester or .300 Win Mag over the .30-06 Springfield, or the .40 S&W or .45 ACP over the 9mm.
 Don’t think that these five are set in stone (other than the .22 LR, as every SHTF arsenal should have a .22 rifle).

-But these five calibers offer the best combination of affordability, abundance, and fulfilling their intended purposes.
+However, these five calibers offer the best combination of affordability, abundance, and fulfilling their intended purposes.
 They are each a solid round and an excellent choice for SHTF.
 When trying to decide what calibers you would need for your guns, make sure that these five are the ones you take a look at first.